karineventurini/eu-procurement-analytics/README.md

 ## Key Insights

-Main findings from the analysis include:

-- A steady increase in procurement activity between 2018 and 2022
+ - Public procurement activity increased significantly between 2018 and 2019, followed by a stabilization phase after 2020.
-- Large variability in contract values, indicating a highly skewed distribution
-- Concentration of economic value among a subset of suppliers
-- Clear temporal trends visible at both yearly and monthly levels

----
+- Contract values are highly skewed: a small number of contracts account for a large proportion of total procurement value.

+- Supplier activity is concentrated, with a limited number of suppliers receiving a disproportionate share of awarded contracts.

+- Monthly patterns suggest procurement cycles influenced by public budgeting and funding allocation periods.

 ## Repository Structure